 - to pursue and collect outstanding monies owed to NCP

-- for the prevention or detection of fraud or crime; and
+- for the prevention or detection of crime; and

 - to comply with our legal obligations